asticwusinguptam/Kimi-VL/README.md

 ## 4. Model Variants

-🤗 For general multimodal perception and understanding, OCR, long video and long document, video perception, and OS-agent uses, we recommend `Kimi-VL-A3B-Instruct` for efficient inference; our new thinking version, `Kimi-VL-A3B-Thinking-2506` also supports better multimodal perception, long video and long document and OS-agent grounding while obtaining good math reasoning abilities.
+🤗 For common general multimodal perception and understanding, OCR, long video and long document, video perception, and OS-agent uses, we recommend `Kimi-VL-A3B-Instruct` for efficient inference; meanwhile, our new thinking version, `Kimi-VL-A3B-Thinking-2506` also has excellent multimodal perception, long video and long document and OS-agent grounding abilities while achieving better multimodal reasoning skills.
 See [this blog](https://huggingface.co/blog/moonshotai/kimi-vl-a3b-thinking-2506) for more information.

 <div align="center">